 - Fall Country Jamboree, November

-- Food, Wine and Brew Festival, November
+- Riverfest Seafood Festival, November

 - Greek Festival, November